-A bone marrow transplant is a procedure that infuses healthy blood-forming stem cells into your body to replace your damaged or diseased bone marrow.
+A bone marrow transplant is a procedure that infuses healthy blood-forming stem cells into your body to replace bone marrow that's not producing enough healthy blood cells.
 A bone marrow transplant is also called a stem cell transplant.

 You might need a bone marrow transplant if your bone marrow stops working and does not produce enough healthy blood cells.